Solar power at the White House: Carter administration

 On June 20, 1979, 32 solar water heating panels were placed on the roof of the West Wing.
 The panels were made by InterTechnology/Solar Corp. from Warrenton, Virginia and installed by Hector Guevara of Alternate Energy Industries Corp.
 At the dedication ceremony for the panels, President Carter said, "In the year 2000 this solar water heater behind me, which is being dedicated today, will still be here supplying cheap, efficient energy...
 A generation from now, this solar heater can either be a curiosity, a museum piece, an example of a road not taken or it can be just a small part of one of the greatest and most exciting adventures ever undertaken by the American people".

 The panels provided almost 75 percent of the energy to heat 1,000 gallons of water in the staff kitchen of the White House.
 The Carter administration had set a goal for renewable energy in the United States to generate 20 percent of the nation's energy needs by the year 2000.
 Tax breaks for solar panels were eliminated under the Ronald Reagan administration.
-By 2013, seven percent of US energy needs were derived from renewable sources.
-0.1 percent of that energy was generated from solar power.